• Thu. Nov 21st, 2024

 A TESTAMENT TO THE VENETIAN ERA

 The surviving Venetian bridges in Cyprus are a testament to the Venetian era that began on the island in 1489 and lasted up until 1571.
 The bridges reflect both the engineering prowess and the Venetian commitment to enhancing trade and transportation across the island.
-Venetian administrators both commissioned and constructed several bridges, many of which were installed to connect important internal trade routes, aiding the movement of both goods and people.
-The bridges were characterised by their distinct architectural style, which blended both Gothic and Renaissance elements.
+Venetian administrators both commissioned and constructed several sturdy stone bridges that were constructed throughout the mountainous terrain of the island.
+This helped to create a network of camel trails that linked their remote mines in the mountains to their bustling ports.
+The bridges, that aided the movement of both goods and people, were characterised by their distinct architectural style, which blended elements of both Gothic and Renaissance architecture.

 The Venetian Bridges of Cyprus